isabella232/terraform-provider-github-1/README.md

 Terraform basicly satisfy 4 function as; create, delete, read and update..

+# Usage

-# Following fields should be filled to use github plugin.
+Following fields should be filled to use github plugin.

 - Organization Key: should be given by owner of the organization
 - User Key : User key is the auth. token for user